 Scout email digests are sent daily (on weekdays only), weekly, or monthly, depending on the user's subscription settings.
 If there aren't any new articles meeting the user's settings, an email won't be sent for that period.
 For example, if a user subscribes to daily digests of agriculture-related articles only, and there aren't any new articles on agriculture in Scout one day, the user won't get an email digest that day.

-• Editorial: Zach Arnold, Eileen Chen, Ari Filler, Jennifer Hall, Robin Huang, Tisyaketu Sirkar, Alina Thai, Julio Wang
+Editorial: Zach Arnold, Eileen Chen, Ari Filler, Jennifer Hall, Robin Huang, Sophia Lu, Tisyaketu Sirkar, Maya Snyder, Alina Thai, Julio Wang